-As of May 31, 2011, we operated, through Bee Group, its subsidiaries and franchisees, a total of 272 non-food retail stores, 184 of which were operated by franchisees.
+As of December 31, 2011, we operated, through our subsidiaries and franchisees, a total of 248 non-food retail stores, 147 of which were operated by franchisees.

 As part of our strategy to increase our market share of "Non-Food" and "Near-Food" products and to offer a wider selection of these products to consumers in our stores, in May 2005, we acquired 50% of the holdings of Bee Group Retail Ltd. ("Bee Group"), and by October 2010 we had increased our holdings in Bee Group to 100%.
 See "Item 10.
 Additional Information - C. Material Contracts - Purchase of Additional Shares in the Bee Group."
-Our Bee Group subsidiaries are concentrated into three sectors: (i) houseware and home textile, concentrated in our Naaman, Vardinon and Sheshet stores, (ii) toys and leisure, concentrated in our Kfar Hasha'ashuim and All for a Dollar stores, and (iii) baby and young children products, concentrated in our Rav- Kat and Dr. Baby stores.
-In 2010, we completed the centralization of all of the financial activity, import, and information systems of the Bee Group subsidiaries.
+Our non-food retail segment is concentrated into three sectors: (i) houseware and home textile, concentrated in our Naaman, Vardinon and Sheshet stores, (ii) toys and leisure, concentrated in our Kfar Hasha'ashuim and All for a Dollar stores, and (iii) baby and young children products, concentrated in our Rav- Kat and Dr. Baby stores.
+In 2010, we completed the centralization of all of the financial activity, import, and information systems of our non-food retail segment.

-Bee Group holds and operates through subsidiaries large retail chains in Israel of houseware and home textile, toys, leisure and baby and young children stores, with 272 stores, located throughout Israel, owned and operated mostly by franchisees as of May 31, 2011.
-The chain operates under a number of different brand names: (i) "Naaman", which sells houseware products; (ii) "Vardinon", which sells home textile products and accompanying accessories; (iii) "Sheshet", which sells houseware and small electrical appliances; (iv) "Kfar Hasha'ashuim" (Toy Village), which sells toys; (v) "Rav-Kat" and Dr. Baby, which sell baby and young children accessories; and (vi) "All for a Dollar".
+Our non-food retail segment holds and operates through subsidiaries large retail chains in Israel of houseware and home textile, toys, leisureand baby and young children stores, with 248 stores, located throughout Israel, owned and operated mostly by franchisees as of December 31, 2011.
+The chain operates under a number of different brand names: (i) "Naaman", which sells houseware products; (ii) "Vardinon", which sells home textile products and accompanying accessories; (iii) "Sheshet", which sells houseware and small electrical appliances; (iv) "Kfar Hasha'ashuim" (Toy Village), which sells toys; (v) Dr. Baby, which sells baby and young children accessories; and (vi) "All for a Dollar".
 The stores of our "Naaman", "Vardinon" and "Dr. Baby" chains are primarily owned and operated by us, while the stores of our "Kfar Hasha'ashuim", "Sheshet" and "All for a Dollar" chains are primarily owned and operated by franchisees.
 In addition to these stores, we have established houseware departments within most of our large supermarket stores.

-As of May 31, 2011, Bee Group owned approximately 66.85% of the outstanding shares of Naaman Porcelain ("Naaman"), a company traded on the Tel Aviv Stock Exchange.
+As of December 31, 2011, Bee Group owned approximately 77.03% of the outstanding shares of Naaman Porcelain ("Naaman"), a company traded on the Tel Aviv Stock Exchange.
 Naaman is one of Israel's major branded houseware retailers which imports and markets various houseware products, such as kitchen utensils, cutlery and dinner sets.
-As of December 31, 2010,, Naaman had its own chain of 32 houseware stores, 7 of which are operated by franchisees, and is a supplier to Mega Retail.
+As of December 31, 2011, Naaman had its own chain of 36 houseware stores, 8 of which are operated by franchisees, and is a supplier to Mega Retail.
 Naaman also sells its products to wholesale customers, including privately owned stores, retail chains, institutional customers, employee committees and sales promotion companies.